Lissa loves learning about history and also enjoys learning about the people making history today. She is always reading something new.

 35. John F. Kennedy's PT Boat Was Sunk During World War II

 John F. Kennedy falsified his physical results to get into the navy (he had lower back issues) by having a family doctor lie on his certificate of good health, but he ended up becoming a war hero.
 JFK's PT boat was sunk near the Solomon Islands by Japanese sailors, and he heroically rescued his crew.
-They swam 3 and a half miles to a nearby island; the crew was stranded for a week until two boats passed the island and rescued them.
+They swam three-and-a-half miles to a nearby island; the crew was stranded for a week until two boats passed the island and rescued them.

 36. Lyndon B. Johnson's Wife and Two Daughters Shared His Initials